 Today, Providence is the largest city and capital of the tiny state of Rhode Island.
 It’s the third largest city in New England, after Boston and Worcester.
 Yet, with only 200,000 residents, Providence still has a small town feel.

-Here’s what I think is the best way to spend 1 day in Providence.
+Here’s what I think is the best way to spend one day in Providence.
 I’ve included all the top attractions in Providence.

 You may not be able to fit them all in just one day.
 But this list of things to do in Providence will at least give you some destination inspiration and a plan of attack.

-You start your 1 day in Providence in Federal Hill, cross the river to Downtown, and then head to beautiful College Hill.
+You start your one day in Providence in Federal Hill, cross the river to Downtown, and then head to beautiful College Hill.

 1. 8:00 AM Breakfast At The Grange

 Start your one day in Providence off with breakfast at The Grange.
 It’s a hip vegetarian breakfast and brunch spot.
 The restaurant has a seasonal menu that feature locally-sourced fresh produce.